-There was a Wabash Railroad switching yard located along Bear Creek just west of where it crossed Lindell Avenue.
-My mother used to tell the story of how she couldn’t trust me to stay in our yard at 1505 Vermont Street when the nearby Wabash railroad switchyard got busy.
-I would slip out the gate and hurry the few blocks to the bridge over Mills Creek near the switchyard to watch freight trains being made up.
+There was a Wabash Railroad switching yard located along Bear Creek just west of where the creek crossed Lindell Avenue.
+My mother used to tell the story of how she couldn’t trust me to stay in our fenced yard at 1505 Vermont Street when the nearby Wabash railroad switchyard got busy.
+I would slip out the gate and hurry the few blocks to the bridge over Mills Creek, near the switchyard, to watch freight trains being made up.

-I was always enjoyed the engines hustling back and forth in the yard making up trains, and it was exciting to watch the trains as they pulled out of the yard to begin their journeys to faraway exotic-sounding places.
-And, I knew how far back to stand so the engine wouldn’t scald me with steam as it chuffed across the street.
+I always enjoyed the engines hustling back and forth in the yard making up trains, and it was exciting to watch the trains as they pulled out of the yard to begin their journeys to faraway exotic-sounding places.
+And, I knew how far back to stand so the engine wouldn’t scald me with steam as it chuffed across Lindell Avenue.
 The freight cars and cabooses were always painted with eye-catching lettering and symbols, and stirred the imagination as they passed by.

 3,000 foot long Norfolk Southern Railroad ladder-track switchyard in Hannibal MO